openxc/vi-firmware/README.rst

 Licensed under the BSD license.

-The Windows driver for the VI and its installer available in `conf/windows-driver` is licensed under the GPL.
-More information is available in the `conf/windows-driver/README.mkd` file.

 This repository includes links to other source code repositories (as git submodules) that may be distributed under different licenses.
 See those individual repositories for more details.